 This plan enables students to do 9 credit hours of supervised research with a Biology Faculty member over multiple semesters.
 With Faculty guidance, students write a brief proposal, perform independent, original research, and write a thesis about their work.
 The thesis is evaluated by two Biology Faculty members.
 The first 6 credit hours of the research option are taken as BIOL 2699/4699 (research for credit) or BIOL 2698/4698 (research for pay).
-Students then take BIOL 4910 (Honors Research Thesis; 3 hr) in their final semester and two one credit-hour writing courses, LCC 4701 and 4702.
+Students then take either BIOL 4690 (Independent Research Project; 3 hr) or BIOL 4910 (Honors Research Thesis; 3 hr) in their final semester and two one credit-hour writing courses, LCC 4701 and 4702.
 These writing courses can be counted as a Biology electives.
-Note that LCC 4701 should be taken in the semester prior to enrolling in BIOL 4910.
+Note that LCC 4701 should be taken in the semester prior to enrolling in BIOL 4910/4690.
 The student's research is presented in BIOL 4450 Senior Seminar.
 Completing this program gives students a "Research Option" designation on their transcripts.